Updated on 8/15/2022

 Why Do Pathological Liars Lie?

-Why someone lies pathologically is often unknown, to the audience and the liar.
-According to Psych Central, a pathological liar appears to lie for no apparent reason or personal gain.
-In fact, the chronic lying seems to be a pointless habit, one which is incredibly frustrating for family, friends, and coworkers.
+Why someone lies pathologically is often unknown to the audience and to the liar themselves.
+Chronic lying seems to be a pointless habit, one which is incredibly frustrating for family, friends, and coworkers.
 The Psychiatric Times defines pathological lying as a “long history — maybe lifelong history —of frequent and repeated lying for which no apparent psychological motive or external benefit can be discerned.”

 How to Deal With a Pathological Liar